Computations by fly-automata beyond monadic second-order logic: Application to graphs

 \subsection{Undecidability and intractability facts.}

-Let $\ \mathcal{R}$ be a family of \textbf{P}-computable numerical predicates (integers are given in binary notation) and let $\mathrm{MS}+\mathcal{R}$ denote the extension of monadic second-order logic with the additional atomic formulas $R(|X_{1}|,...,|X_{s}|)$ for $R$ in $\mathcal{R}$.
-(We write $\mathrm{MS}+R$ for $\mathrm{MS}+\{R\}).$ We have seen such formulas in Section \ 5.2.4.
-We wish to examine when the model-checking problem for $\mathrm{MS}+\mathcal{R}$ is FPT or XP.\ Actually we will mainly consider the case of words over finite alphabets, so the question reduces to whether it is polynomial-time solvable.

-We first discuss undecidability results.\ There is no implication between (un)decidability results on the one hand and complexity results on the other, but decidability and FPT results for terms and graphs of bounded clique-width are proved with the same tools.\ Undecidability results are actually easier to prove and they help to foresee the difficulties regarding complexity.
+Let $R$ be an $s$-ary \textbf{P}-computable numerical predicate (integers being given in binary notation).\ We denote by $\mathrm{MS}+R$ the extension of monadic second-order logic with the atomic formulas $R(|X_{1} |,...,|X_{s}|)$.
+We have seen such formulas in Section \ (4.4.2).
+We wish to examine when the model-checking problem\footnote{We are interested in the \emph{data-complexity} of the model-checking problem for a language $\mathcal{L}$.\ For each fixed sentence in $\mathcal{L}$ that describes some property of interest, we consider an algorithm whose input is a word or a term that may describe a graph.} for $\mathrm{MS}+R$ is FPT or XP.\ Actually we will only consider the case of words over finite alphabets, so the question reduces to whether it is \textbf{P}-decidable.
+We first discuss undecidability results.\ There is no implication between (un)decidability results on the one hand and complexity results on the other, but decidability and FPT results for terms and for graphs of bounded clique-width are proved with the same tools.\ Undecidability results are actually easier to prove and they help to foresee the difficulties regarding complexity.
+We let $Eq(n,m)$ mean $n=m$; this binary relation defines a semi-linear set of pairs of integers.
+A unary predicate $R$ on $\mathbb{N}$\ is identified with the corresponding set.